erichengler/weekend-movie-sagas/README.md

 Thanks to Chris Black and Prime Digital Academy for pushing me to go above and beyond my own expectations for this project!

 And a special thanks to Marc McCarthy for his help with maintaining my details page on refresh, setting up React-select and providing a ton of inspiration.
+You're awesome Marc!

 ## Support